 My guest blog in March 2017 for the Alliance of Independent Authors urged other writers to publish books in a format suitable for dyslexic adults, and I’m thrilled it’s starting to happen.
 You can see for yourself that a dyslexia-friendly edition is much easier to read.
 It isn’t just for dyslexics, either.
 Older readers may also prefer a crisp paperback that’s very easy to read.

-Do take a look at the dyslexia-friendly editions of The Bride’s Trail, The Vodka Trail, The Grass Trail and After The Interview.
+Do take a look at the dyslexia-friendly editions of The Bride’s Trail, The Vodka Trail, The Grass Trail, After The Interview and Up In Smoke.
 These are Amazon UK links, but the books are also available on other Amazon websites – Amazon.com, for example.

 Readers have compared the Trail series with John Grisham, Robert Galbraith, Ruth Rendell and Jeffrey Archer.
 Currently, there are three books in the series, with more in the pipeline.
 Each is a story in its own right, but together they follow the family’s fortunes over several years.

-After The Interview, first published in 2014, is a story of revenge.
+After The Interview, first published in 2014, is another cracking crime story full of unexpected twists.
 Jed Gardner, the high-flying CEO of an IT company, prefers computers, music and trains to human beings.
 His lack of empathy hasn’t just left him lonely and workaholic, it’s made him dangerous enemies.
 As their revenge unfolds, he stands to lose more than he can bear.
-Just like the Trail series, After The Interview is a cracking crime story full of unexpected twists.

 E-books, traditional paperback or dyslexia-friendly large print – the choice is yours